 Shabbatot in the Midrasha

 Learning together and living together create an atmosphere of their own, a melding and blending of personalities and people, developed all the more when we come together to share our Shabbat experience.
-T the Midrasha, one out of every three Shabbatot is generally designated as an "in-Shabbat".
+One out of every three Shabbatot is generally designated as an "in-Shabbat".

 Shabbatot in the Midrasha are among the highlights of the year, beginning even before Shabbat with a special “Pre-Shabbat” Kabbalat Shabbat, with the madrichot, musical instruments and dancing.
 As Shabbat approaches, we light our candles and head down, as group, to the Kotel for Kabbalat Shabbat and Maariv.
 The people, the tunes and the location create a moving and deep experience in an atmosphere that cannot be matched anywhere in the world.